dehanalkautsar/IndoToD/README.md

 ## IndoCamRest

-IndoCamRest is a synthetic task-oriented dialogue system dataset that translated from Cambridge Restaurant 676 (CamRest) dataset into the new Indonesian parallel dataset.
+IndoCamRest is a task-oriented dialogue system dataset that translated from Cambridge Restaurant 676 (CamRest) dataset into the new Indonesian parallel dataset.

 ## IndoSMD

-IndoSMD is a synthetic task-oriented dialogue system dataset that translated from In-Car Assistant (SMD) dataset into the new Indonesian dataset.
+IndoSMD is a task-oriented dialogue system dataset that translated from In-Car Assistant (SMD) dataset into the new Indonesian dataset.

 ## Results